PedroGGBM/diffseg/diffseg/optimization_strategy.md

 ### - Action:

-  - Perform initial dimensionality reduction using PCA or a similar method to reduce the number of features KMeans must handle.
+  - Perform initial dimensionality reduction using PCA (principal component analysis) or a similar method to reduce the number of features KMeans must handle.
   - If your data size is large, consider mini-batch KMeans from the sklearn library which approximates results more efficiently.

 ```other`